+It's also takes by far the most time to be ready for planting.
 It can seriously take about 10 years for the slash to turn to soil with this method.
-This may seem like the quick-and-easy method, but it’s not for the gardener in a hurry.
+This may seem like the quick-and-easy method (in terms of labor), but it takes a long time to yield results.

 That said, you don’t need to wait for the soil to break down fully to start planting in it—especially if you add leaves, or old bedding from your chicken coop, or other organic material on top of the hugelkultur bed each year.
 This will help build soil on top, as it would in any garden.

 2nd Hugelkultur Variation: Buried Hugelkultur Beds (Fully or Partially)